 Centre for Advanced Studies in the Renaissance (CESR) / CNRS, University of Tours - FR

-- David Rivaud, CESR, Tours - FR
+- Prof. David Rivaud, CESR, Tours - FR

 The conference venue is unique.
 Located right next to the basilica of St Martin in the old city centre of Tours, the Centre d'Études Supérieures de la Renaissance (Centre for Advanced Studies in the Renaissance) is a teaching and research institution which welcomes students and researchers seeking initial or supplementary instruction in all aspects of the Renaissance.
 The Centre was initially constituted in 1956 on the basis of a library and a documentary archive, supplemented by a collection of photographs and databases.
 It is now a venue for multi-disciplinary instruction, which, in association with the various Faculties of the University, has responsibility for teaching and research in History, History of Art, Literature, Languages, Musicology, and Philosophy.
 It currently leads a large research programme dedicated to the cultural regional heritage (Intelligence des Patrimoines).
 As a research centre it brings together fifty or so researchers committed to the investigation of the "civilization of the Renaissance" from Petrarch to Descartes.
 Participants will be welcomed in this exceptional surrounding blending Middle Age and Renaissance cultures and will have the opportunity to discover French cuisine and wines.

 |Public institutions||75 EUR|